 Markus works in a variety mediums engaging conventional ideas rooted in design and construction.
 For him art at its best blurs the line between reality and expression, function and culture.
 His work critiques the physical expression and performance of common built space, or functional infrastructure.
 This infrastructure is the foundation upon which the structure of society and the economy is built, often literally.
 Fundamentally his art practice is critical of these built systems within the context of culture and politics.

 In addressing these built systems Markus' critical expression draws on familiar tropes.
-The work may be understood as a type of expanded medium that manifested across multiple artistic disciplines.
+The work may be understood as a type of expanded medium that is manifested across multiple artistic disciplines.
 The resulting art, a product of shared experience within the physical framework of built systems, is both fresh and sentimental.

 Exhibitions and Installations: